For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Indeed, once he discovered that the old Marauders’ Map was back in play, (around February) he faked his death as Scabbers and shifted his operations to the discomfort of having to dodge Fang and Buckbeak in Hagrid’s hut, rather than leave Hogwarts and strike out on his own.

 It was certainly Peter who nabbed Voldemort’s wand at Godric’s Hollow (JKR admitted as much on her old website).
 Voldemort was in no condition to take it with him.
 Which provides us with convincing circumstantial evidence that Peter, at least, WAS indeed at Godric’s Hollow, even though we have no convincing evidence of just exactly when.
-And dead useful that wand of Voldemort’s, since his own wand may have had to be left at the scene of his “murder”.
+And dead useful that wand of Voldemort’s was, we thought, since his own wand may have had to be left at the scene of his “murder”.
 Although that conclusion is a long way from certain.
 All they say they found was bloody robes and a finger, not a wand.

 • • • •